CS-205-S21/lab-1b/README.md

 ## Lab goals

 In this continuation of Lab 1a, you will be working with Git, which is a fast, scalable, distributed version control system with a rich command set that provides both high-level operations and full access to internals.
-For this lab, both you and your partner will create a single Git repository in your lab account, and you will both clone this repository to your local machines.
+For this lab, both you and your partner will clone a git repository from GitHub to your account on the lab machine.
 Then you will explore Git a bit to help set up for the coming semester.
 Note — I will be adding myself to your lab account and checking out a copy of your running labs.

 ## Summary of your configuration so far
 Having completed Lab 1a, you can now ssh from your local machine to your lab account on the department's server.
 Congratulations!
-If you have not completed Lab 1a, please complete that section before proceeding.
+If you have not completed Lab 1a, please complete that assignment before proceeding.

 The following diagram depicts what you have configured so far:
 ```